 Intrapersonal intelligence is a form of intelligence we all share.
 The problem is, not many of us know how to use our interpersonal intelligence to our advantage.

 So, what is interpersonal intelligence?
 And how can we use this skill to deepen our understanding of ourselves and the world around us?

-We’re going to demonstrate exactly how intrapersonal intelligence works and how you can develop yours to become a true introspective expert.
+Let’s explore exactly how intrapersonal intelligence works and how you can develop yours to become a true introspective expert.

-What Is Intrapersonal Intelligence?
+What Is Intrapersonal Intelligence

 Intrapersonal (‘intra’ – ‘within’) intelligence is the intelligence of the self.
-It’s the ability decipher and analyze your individual motives, desires, thoughts, and emotions.
+It’s the ability to decipher and analyze your individual motives, desires, thoughts, and emotions.

-Self reflection, self inquiry, and self analysis are all methods of intrapersonal intelligence.
+Self-reflection, self-inquiry, and self-analysis are all methods of intrapersonal intelligence.
 Having this form of intelligence helps you understand what you want, what you don’t want, and why you are the way you are.